-We defined Inbound Marketing in in the first chapter of the inbound marketing guide.
-We also contrasted inbound marketing with outbound marketing.
-As you recall, the main difference is that with inbound marketing, you’re using stellar content to draw the customers in.
+We defined Inbound Marketing in the first chapter of the inbound marketing guide.
+We also did an inbound marketing vs outbound marketing comparison.
+As you may recall, the main difference is that with inbound marketing, you’re using stellar content to draw the customers in.
 With outbound marketing, all the onus is on you to reach out and find more leads.

 Every online business (or marketing) firm dreams of having such an engaged audience.
 Inbound marketing is one of the most useful ways to get there.
 In this chapter, we will give you the tools you need to build and retain your very own engaged audience.